GregoriBuzzi/GregoriBuzzi/README.md

 ## Ola!
 Eu sou o Gregori Barreto

-**GregoriBuzzi/GregoriBuzzi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🖥️ Cursando Desenvolvimento de sistemas ...
 - 💬 Finalizando 2º Grau ...
 - 😄 Vivendo e aprendendo ...